EdwardHarriss/embedvid-19-iot/lab2/README.md

 SEND/RECEIVE MODE:
 - toggles between sending data and receiving data
-- no notes will play when playing keys if the board is on Receive mode
+- no notes will play when playing keys if the board is on Receive mode (any time between receiving a Pxx and an Rxx)
-- Octave played (number at the very top) is determined by whether board is in send or receive mode; if in send then it will be the octave determined by knob 0, if in receive mode it will be determined by the octave part of the message it receives
+- Octave played is determined by whether board is in send or receive mode; if in send then it will be the octave determined by knob 0, if in receive mode it will be determined by the octave part of the message it receives
-- You can see this difference as the number at the very top of the board graphics is the octave that the board will play, whereas the left-hand number on the knob rotation row (2nd row) is the octave determined by knob 0 (these numbers will match when in send mode, not in receive mode)
-- Uou can test this out by using serial input on the serial monitor
+- You can test this out by using serial input on the serial monitor